 - If a donor has an elevated heart rate (We will give you a few minutes and a bottle of water to see if it lessens).

-- Promote and educate acceptable iron levels (#1 reason people cannot donate blood)
+- Promote and educate acceptable iron levels (#1 reason people cannot donate blood).
+Tea consumption can lower your iron levels which could prevent donation.

 - It is okay to donate blood after receiving the flu vaccine